ShoneFrost23/FitnessApp/README.md

 ### Get the dependencies for working on angular
 Inside the project directory on cmd
-To work on development webserver localhost:4200 npm i npm start
+To work on development webserver localhost:4200 \n npm i \n npm start

 ### Get the electron dependencies